Contact

 Forensic Accountants and How They Can Help

-Divorce, for many, is a financially devasting experience.
-All financial information from past to present including bank statements, credit card charges, business dealings, property ownership, asset, and debt accumulation, trip and vacation expenses, incomes, and expenses must be out in the open for both sides to see.
-Ideally, a couple will be open and honest and take charge of their outcomes by compromising and agreeing to a marital settlement during mediation.
-Unfortunately, this does not always happen, either the open and honesty or the marital settlement.
-If there is no marital settlement, the case will then be scheduled for Family...
+Divorce, for many, is a financially devastating experience.
+All financial information from past to present—including bank statements, credit card charges, business dealings, property ownership, assets, debt accumulation, trip and vacation expenses, incomes, and expenses—must be fully disclosed for both sides to see.
+Ideally, a couple will...

 Divorce Milestones